1504raghavnama/Alzheimer-s-Disease-Detection/README.md

 ## 📌 Project Overview

-This project develops a deep learning-based system for **multi-class classification of Alzheimer's-related dementia stages from brain MRI images**.
+This project implements a deep learning–based system for **4-class Alzheimer's disease classification from brain MRI images**.
+Two approaches are developed and evaluated:

-The project implements and compares two approaches:

-1. **Baseline Convolutional Neural Network (CNN)** built from scratch.
+- **Baseline CNN** trained directly on the MRI dataset.
-2. **ResNet50 Transfer Learning** using ImageNet-pretrained weights with partial fine-tuning and a custom classification head.
+- **ResNet50 Transfer Learning** using ImageNet-pretrained weights with partial fine-tuning.

-The complete workflow covers dataset organization, stratified data splitting, image preprocessing, augmentation, generator-based training, transfer learning, model optimization, and comprehensive evaluation using class-wise and multi-class performance metrics.
+The pipeline includes image preprocessing, data augmentation, model training, validation, and multi-class performance evaluation using accuracy, precision, recall, F1-score, confusion matrix, classification report, and ROC-AUC.

-> **Note:** This project is intended as a machine learning research/educational system and should not be considered a clinically validated diagnostic tool.

 ---